sundogbio/szi-tile-source/README.md

 4. Read that EOCD in to discover the location of the Central Directory, its length in bytes, and the number of entries it contains.

 For ZIP files bigger than 4GB it's even more complicated.
-These use an extended format know as Zip64, and in this case there are two additional structures that need to be read: the Zip64 EOCD Locator and the Zip64 EOCD.
-The standard EOCD still comes at the end of the file, but it's preceded by the Zip64 EOCD Locator, and then that's preceded by the Zip64 EOCD, like so:
+These use an extended format known as Zip64, and in this case there are two additional structures that need to be read: the Zip64 EOCD Locator and the Zip64 EOCD.
+The standard EOCD still comes at the end of the file, but it's preceded by the Zip64 EOCD Locator, and that's preceded in turn by the Zip64 EOCD, like so:

 ```
      <start of file>